CalSol/braintrain/lab2.md

 - a LED thread will blink the LED upon receiving a notification
 - a button thread will notify the CAN thread to transmit a message

-Start by including the RTOS header:
+First, include the RTOS header:
 ```c++
 #include "rtos.h"
 ```